Shopping for a new Chevrolet Volt?

 Choose a Style Below for Colors and Options

 |$ 32,817||$ 34,185|

-The 2014 Volt continues largely unchanged from the previous year, aside from a leather-wrapped steering wheel and two new paint colors, the Chevy Volt continues in 2014 largely unchanged from the previous year.
+For 2014, the sole changes to the Chevy Volt range-extended electric hatchback are a leather-wrapped steering wheel and two new paint colors, the Chevy Volt continues in 2014 largely unchanged from the previous year.
 The biggest update has been a whopping $5,000 price cut, from $39,995 to $34,995 (before incentives, but including the mandatory delivery fee).
-The reduction simply indicates the competitive pressure posed by the lower prices now offered on many other plug-in vehicles.
+The reduction simply keeps the car within range of new lower prices now offered by many other plug-in vehicles.

 The Volt's five-door hatchback styling is an acquired taste; it shares some understructure with the Cruze compact sedan, but its roof is 4 inches lower, to reduce aerodynamic drag.
 As a result, it's slab-sided, with small side windows and a Prius-like tailgate whose main rear window is almost horizontal.
 Inside, it seats four in deeply bucketed seats that are low to the floor, putting the bottom of the side windows almost at neck height for some drivers.

 The production car is nothing like the concept design shown, to a rapturous reception, at the 2007 Detroit Auto Show.
 It was longer, leaner, more Camaro-like--and, rumor had it, more aerodynamic running in reverse than forward.
 The resulting car is smaller, chunkier, and far, far more wind-resistant--all in the service of saving precious electrons by minimizing energy use, especially at speed.
 The blanked-off front "grille" directs air turbulence around the car, and when the engine switches on, its exhaust exits under the car--underscoring the car's primary electric drive, there's no exhaust-pipe outlet at the rear.